Renewal theory for random walks on surface groups: Introduction

 \subsection{Analyticity of the rate of escape and asymptotic variance}

 Fix a group $\Gamma$, a finite generating set $S$, and a probability measure $\mu$ on $\Gamma$.
 Let $v_{\mu}$ be the drift corresponding to $\mu$ with respect to the word metric induced by the generating set.
 A natural question asks whether $v_{\mu}$ (and the asymptotic entropy) depends continuously on $\mu$.
-Continuity of the rate of escape (and the asymptotic entropy) is known on hyperbolic groups under the more general condition of having a finite first moment, see Kaimanovich and Erschler \cite{EK}\footnote{The authors learnt about this reference in \cite{Le:10} but have no version at their disposal.}.
+Continuity of the rate of escape (and the asymptotic entropy) is known on hyperbolic groups under the more general condition of having a finite first moment, see Kaimanovich and {\`E}rshler \cite{EK}.
 Analyticity of the rate of escape and of the asymptotic entropy on free groups was proven by Ledrappier in \cite{Le:10}.
 More recently, Ledrappier \cite{Le:11} proves Lipschitz continuity for the rate of escape and asymptotic entropy for random walks on Gromov hyperbolic groups.

 Moreover, analyticity of the rate of escape also follows in certain cases where explicit formul\ae~for the rate of escape are known, see Mairesse and Mathéus \cite{MM:07b} and Gilch, \cite{G:07} and \cite{G:08}.
 Mairesse and Mathéus \cite{MM:07} show that the rate of escape for some random walks on the Braid group $B_{3}=\langle a,b | aba = bab\rangle$ is continuous but not(!)~differentiable.
 Finally, we refer to the recent survey of Gilch and Ledrappier \cite{GL} on results on the regularity of drift and entropy of random walks on groups.